lderames/project1_sql/README.md

 | Tabluea      | 3745          |
 | Power BI     | 2609          |

-*Table of the demand for the top 5 skills in data analyst job postings*
+*Table of the demand for the top 5 skills in data analyst job postings.*

+---

 ### Salary Boosting Skills